OscarKhaing/cse15l-lab-reports/lab-report-5.md

 Linux has been a popular choice of operating system due to its inherent stability.
 When operating in a linux shell, users must manipulate files through a terminal using a variety of commands.

 One of those commands is `find`, which is used for "finding" files.
-It will return the path of the file that we are finding.
+It will return the relative path of the file that we are finding.

 > This guide is very similar to _lab-report-3_ in format and will focus on **4** of the command line options for the command `find`.
 > The reason why I chose find is because I felt a bit illiterate in using `find`, and learning it will help me in the final performance task.